YuchenXia/yuchenxia.github.io/_pages/about.md

 ---
 # <span id="teaching">Teaching and Supervision of Research Projects</span>
 I have designed 50 research topics for master students and mentored them throughout their thesis work.
-Altogether, that’s more than 30 master students, and most of them are now engineers working in industry after their successful graduation.
+Altogether, that’s more than 30 master students.
+Most of them are now engineers working in industry after their successful graduation.
 We keep in touch from time to time.

-## List of supervised students' theses:
+### List of supervised students' theses:
-### 2025 (ongoing)
+#### 2025 (ongoing)
 - [50] Adaptive Tool Selection via State Modeling for LLM Agents in Task Automation (Master Thesis)
 - [49] Secure Task Delegation for Tool-Using Language Model Agents in Workflow Automation (Master Thesis)
 - [48] Enhancing LLM Interpretability for time series with Algorithmic Feature Extraction (Master Thesis <a href="/files/student_theses/LLM_Analysis_Math.pdf" target="_blank">[Slides (PDF)]</a>)